 2. Indoor Run-A-Thon

 Think it’s too cold to run outside?
-Take your race indoors.
-Still Easier Than Chemo regularly hosts 24-hour treadmill running challenges to raise money for their cause.
+Take your race indoors and host a treadmill running challenge to raise money for your cause.
 This winter fundraising idea gets registrants to run for one hour on a treadmill and encourages them to ask their friends and family to sign up too.
 Each participant receives a personal fundraising page, and the top fundraiser is awarded top-of-the-line running gear.

 3. Winter Solstice Soup Event

-The High Fives Foundation hosts an annual Ski-A-Thon where participants complete laps up and down the chairlift.
-The organization also provides snacks, lunch, and drinks, and it also sets up a personal fundraising page for entrants upon registration.
+Host an annual Ski-A-Thon where participants complete laps up and down the chairlift.
+You can also provide snacks, lunch, and drinks, and encourage participants to set up a personal fundraising page upon registration.